kiltandcode/kiltandcode.com/index.md

 ---
 layout: page
-title: Kilt and Code is the personal website of <a href="/about">Steven McLintock</a>
+title: "Kilt and Code is the personal website of Steven McLintock"
 ---

 <section class="text-center">